 I have the impression that there is a long-term problem with literacy standards in Australian schools.

-A teacher may be a lovely person - but if they have never read a book in their life you have to wonder what exactly is going on in their classroom.
+A teacher may be a lovely person - but if they have never read a book in their life, or if they have learned to hate reading, you have to wonder what exactly is going on in their classroom.

 Richard Jacobs, Adelaide, South Australia.
 Letter to the Editor, P. 23, The Weekend Australian, 14-15 February 2015